Western Loop

 click on image to enlarge

-This close relationship between Japan and Cowra has resulted in the construction of an extensive Japanese Garden, the highlight of which is the annual Sakura Matsuri (cherry blossom festival).
+This close relationship between Japan and Cowra has also resulted in the construction of an extensive Japanese Garden, the highlight of which is the annual Sakura Matsuri (cherry blossom festival).

 The blossoms only last a week or two, but if luck is on your side, it is a wonderful sight.